Musevver/Musevver.github.io/_posts/2025-10-14-Black Hole Analogs & Horizon Physics.md

 title: "Black Hole Analogs & Horizon Physics"
 author: "Musevver Ugursal"
 excerpt: >
- Can we demystify black holes by creating one right there on earth?
+ Can we demystify black holes by creating one right here on earth?
 ---